 Few families of children who develop cerebral palsy have the financial resources available to cover these costs, at least not in full.
 Even if insurance covers some costs, parents often struggle to afford their child’s basic needs, much less the kinds of extra support that every parent wants for their child.

 Parents of children suffering from a preventable case of congenital or acquired cerebral palsy should not have to bear these costs on their own.
-At Spector Injury & Accident Lawyers, we fight to secure full and fair compensation for Baltimore families struggling under the weight of caring for a child with cerebral palsy.
+At Spector Law Group, we fight to secure full and fair compensation for Baltimore families struggling under the weight of caring for a child with cerebral palsy.

-Baltimore families have the legal right to hold individuals, businesses, and others financially accountable for unreasonably dangerous decisions or actions that contribute to causing a case of cerebral palsy in an unborn or newborn child.
-An experienced cerebral palsy lawyer from Spector Injury & Accident Lawyers can help.
+Baltimore families have the legal right to hold individuals, businesses and others financially accountable for unreasonably dangerous decisions or actions that contribute to causing a case of cerebral palsy in an unborn or newborn child.
+An experienced cerebral palsy lawyer from Spector Law Group can help.

 Every matter we handle that involves a preventable case of congenital or acquired cerebral palsy has unique facts.
 No two families know the same pain and uncertainty over their children’s diagnosis, nor do they walk the same journey toward adapting to and thriving despite cerebral palsy.